judehunter/diopters/README.md

 Dead-simple, TypeScript-first optics library.
 Optics are a way to drill into complex data structures and read or modify nested data.

 😌 **Simple concepts**.
 Only one optic type, `Diopter` - acts as a lens, prism, and traversal.
-Great for those less familiar with optics, but still powerful.

 🌊 **Fluent API**.
 Define optics just as you would access nested data.
 Get a setter for free.